redis/redis-doc/docs/manual/pubsub.md

 * `SUBSCRIBE`
 * `SUNSUBSCRIBE`
 * `UNSUBSCRIBE`

+However, if RESP3 is used (see `HELLO`), a client can issue any commands while in the subscribed state.

 Please note that when using `redis-cli`, in subscribed mode commands such as `UNSUBSCRIBE` and `PUNSUBSCRIBE` cannot be used because `redis-cli` will not accept any commands and can only quit the mode with `Ctrl-C`.